Roger W. Moss Jr.: Professional career

 Moss was well known in historic preservation in the U.S. for several decades.
 He taught at the University of Pennsylvania in the historic preservation program beginning in 1981.
-His works at the Athenaeum of Philadelphia since 1968 include restoration of the institution's building, and amassing a significant collection of historic architectural drawings and photographs for its library.
+His works at the Athenæeum of Philadelphia since 1968 include restoration of the institution's building, and amassing a significant collection of historic architectural drawings and photographs for its library.
 He wrote numerous books and articles.